KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 The format string for this implementation of debug printf is more restricted than the traditional printf format string.

-Format for specifier is "%"*precision* <d, i, o, u, x, X, a, A, e, E, f, F, g, G, or ul>
+Format for specifier is "%"*precision* <d, i, o, u, x, X, a, A, e, E, f, F, g, G, ul, lu, or lx>

 Format for vector specifier is "%"*precision*"v" [2, 3, or 4] [specifiers list above]

 - The vector value separator is ", "
 - "%%" will print as "%"
 - No length modifiers.
-Everything except ul is 32 bits, and ul values are printed only in hex
+Everything except ul, lu, and lx is 32 bits, and ul and lx values are printed in hex
 - No strings or characters allowed
 - No flags or width specifications allowed
 - No error checking for invalid format strings is done.